Revision Date: 10/25/2021

 Memberships, conference fees, registration fees, deposits, airline tickets, etc., must include the information of who, what, where, and when.

-Invoices are paid on a requisition when a purchase order was not issued prior to the receipt of the goods.
-These requisitions are referred to as a Direct Charge and must have the invoice number, invoice date, and the items listed on the invoice.
-ONLY ORIGINAL INVOICES made to LOUISIANA TECH UNIVERSITY will be processed.
-Packing slips, acknowledgments, copies, or statements will not be accepted.
+Invoices are paid on a Supplier Invoice Request when a purchase order was not issued prior to the receipt of the goods.
+These are referred to as a Supplier Invoice Request and must have the invoice number, invoice date, and all items listed on the invoice.
+ONLY INVOICES made to LOUISIANA TECH UNIVERSITY will be processed.
+Packing slips, acknowledgments, or statements will not be accepted.

-These requisitions will be processed as a DIRECT CHARGE and sent directly to the Comptroller’s Office for payment.
-A Purchase order will not be typed, therefore, the department will not receive the “pink copy” for these charges.
+These requests will be processed as a Supplier Invoice Request and sent directly to the Comptroller’s Office for payment.
+A Purchase order will not be issued.

 Rejection of forms

-The Purchasing Office normally will reject requisitions and petty cash tickets when:
+The Purchasing Office normally will reject requests when:

 - The items are not relevant to the effective operation of the University and do not benefit the State of Louisiana.